 This is why there are so many lures out there on the market.
 Some of the variants are:

 - Shallow Divers

 - Soft plastics

 You see all these types of lures (mentioned above) all serve a purpose.
-There would be no point chucking a deep diving lure on in shallow water, your going to lure it.
+There would be no point chucking a deep diving lure in shallow water, you’re going to lose it.
 Or surface lure fishing when the water is deep and the fish are feeding on the bottom.
 So how would you know they are feeding on the bottom?
 You would chuck a lure on that is going to patrol the bottom and hopefully get a take.
 It’s that simple.

 Reason 5: There Aint No Fish!

 Probably the most obvious one out there.
 But it’s not rocket science if there aint no fish you aint gonna catch.
 You could be the greatest lure fisherman to grace this planet but if there aint no fish??
 I think you’ve got the message.

 If you have not caught a bass lure fishing in the UK DO NOT BE DISSAPOINTED.
 No, everyone blanks if you keep going you will learn from your mistakes so keep trying new fishing marks and asking questions on the lure fishing pages on FB or even drop us a message on here.
 People spend a fair few quid on lure fishing gear, those lures are not cheap.
 So keep at it!!

 |Here are some links to other pages on our website about lures|